 The United States Social Security Administration (SSA) is an independent agency of the U.S. federal government that administers Social Security, a social insurance program consisting of retirement, disability, and survivors' benefits.
 You can call its toll-free telephone number, 800-772-1213, to receive Social Security services.
 Its TTY number is 800-325-0778.
 Service is available from 7 a.m. to 7 p.m. any business day.
 All calls are confidential.

-The Social Security Administration provides publications regarding many topics.
-Two recent publications include a fact sheet regarding Supplemental Social Security Income in New Jersey and a 2017 fact sheet regaring Social Security benefits.
+The Social Security Administration provides publications regarding many topics, including a fact sheet regarding Supplemental Social Security Income in New Jersey in 2018 and a 2018 fact sheet regarding Social Security benefits.

 “Register Ready – New Jersey’s Special Needs Registry for Disasters” allows New Jersey residents with disabilities or access and functional needs and their families, friends, caregivers and associates an opportunity to provide information to emergency response agencies so emergency responders can better plan to serve them in a disaster or other emergency.

 In recent years, far too many older adults have died as the result of fire-related incidents.
-In a collaborative effort among County officials, fire officials throughout Mercer County, and the Mercer County Office on Aging/ADRC, the Fire Safety for Older Adults program addresses fire prevention and safety.
+In a collaborative effort among County officials, fire officials throughout Mercer County, and the Mercer County Office on Aging/ADRC, the Fire Safety for Older Adults program addresses fire prevention and safety and offers brochures in English and Spanish.
 Through education and awareness, the goal of this initiative is to save lives.
 For more information about this program, call 609-989-6661.

 NJ Family Care